corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/release-notes/_index.md

 title: Release notes
 ---

-The Corda 5 Developer Preview, released on 27 September 2021, showcases the core features of the upcoming Corda 5.0 release to invite feedback:
+The Corda 5 Developer Preview, released on 27 September 2021, showcases the core features of the upcoming Corda 5.0 release to invite feedback.
+These include:

 - A [Modular API](xxx).
 Corda's core API module has been split into packages and versioned.
 You can experiment with this using [updated code samples](xxx).